Last updated on July 27th, 2022

 In the United States, the northern Pacific coastal rivers are their natural spawning grounds, and each year, their travel along the major waterways attracts anglers internationally.
 Interestingly, due to the introduction of rainbow trout to New York State in times gone by, steelhead run on many of the state’s northern rivers.

 Whether you are checking out vacation spots, looking for your next big fishing adventure, or just hoping for some suggestions closer to home, here is our list of the top 10 steelhead fishing locations in the U.S. for you to check out.

 DISCLAIMER: If you’re anything like me when I check out top ten articles, you might be wondering just how these locales have been selected and what makes them the best.
 Well, the truth is… they might not be!

 However, based on the fishing reports, historical fish numbers, and advice of crotchety old fishermen in bait shops, these seem to be ten of the most likely choices for anyone hoping for an unforgettable steelhead season.
-Let us know in the comments if you think another river should have made the list!
+Let us know in the comments if you think another location should have made the list!

 Let’s face it, Alaska is a fishing mecca, particularly for migratory fish.
-If you believed some the brochures, you would think you can hardly throw a rock without hitting a fish or some other game animal.
+If you believed some of the brochures, you would think you can hardly throw a rock without hitting a fish or some other game animal.

 Consisting of the Moose and Kenai rivers, their confluence, and other tributaries, the many river corridors of the Kenai Peninsula attract fisherman for any number of species.
 Here might be a prime location to come prepared for more than steelhead, and even check out the coastal fishing as well as that in freshwater.